ohzinteractive/PIT/README.md

 input.pointer_center_NDC_delta        //{x,y} [-1..1] difference between previous normalized center and current one

-input.scroll_delta                    //float - this is equivalent to the mouse wheel (-1, 0, 1) or to pinching on the screen [-1..1] input.pointer_count                   //int - returns 1 if any mouse button is down, or return the amount of active touches
+input.scroll_delta                    //float - this is equivalent to the mouse wheel (-1, 0, 1) or dragging with one finger [-x..x] measured in pixels input.zoom_delta                      // float - this is equivalent to the mouse wheel (-1, 0, 1) or pinching with two fingers [-x..x] measured in pixels input.pointer_count                   //int - returns 1 if any mouse button is down, or return the amount of active touches

 input.pointer_is_within_bounds        //boolean, true if the mouse or primary touch is contained within the bounds of the subregion